-On June 18, 2000, the Corporation entered into a Letter Agreement with Centennial Development Corporation ("CDC"), the principal of which is Peter M. Kuhn, previously a director of the Corporation, to form the Copperstone D-Zone Joint Venture ("D-Zone Joint Venture").
-The D-Zone Joint Venture was formed for purposes of underground exploration and extraction of mineralized materials from the D-Zone of up to 50,000 tons of mineralized material, affecting approximately 5 percent of the resource ounces at the Copperstone Project.
+On June 18, 2000, the Corporation entered into an agreement (the Copperstone D-Zone Joint Venture) with Centennial Development Corporation ("CDC") for the underground exploration and extraction of mineralized materials from the D-Zone of up to 50,000 tons of mineralized material from the Copperstone property.
+Pursuant to the Copperstone D-Zone Joint Venture, as amended, the Corporation assumed a 55 percent interest in the Copperstone D-Zone Joint Venture for a cash payment of US\$375,000 with an option to increase its interest in the property as follows:

-Pursuant to the D-Zone Joint Venture, as amended, CDC was to acquire a 50 percent interest in the D-Zone of up to 50,000 tons of mineralized materials (subsequently reduced to 40 per cent) on the basis of funding mobilization, set up and initial drifting on the D-Zone.
-The Corporation had an option to increase its initial interest of 50 percent to 55 percent interest on D-Zone Joint Venture for a cash payment of US\$100,000 with a further option to increase its interest in the D-Zone Joint Venture as follows:
+- (a) additional 5 percent interest if the Corporation provides all funding necessary to complete Phase One as documented in the agreement; and, - (b) further 15 percent interest for a cash payment of US\$500,000.

-- (a) additional 5 percent interest if the Corporation provides all funding necessary to complete Phase One as documented in the agreement; and - (b) further 15 percent interest for a cash payment of US\$500,000
+During 2001, Phase One was completed and the Corporation earned the additional 5 percent interest in the Copperstone D-Zone Joint Venture for a total earned interest of 60 percent.

-During 2001, Phase One was completed and the Corporation earned the additional 5 percent interest in the D-Zone Joint Venture for a total interest of 60% with the remaining interest held by CDC.
+On February 14, 2002, the Corporation entered into an agreement with CDC whereby it would acquire the remaining 40 percent interest of the D-Zone Joint Venture not already owned for the following consideration:

-Subsequent to December 31, 2001 the Corporation entered into an agreement with CDC whereby the Corporation would acquire the 40 percent interest of the D-Zone Joint Venture not already owned for the following consideration:
+(a) assumption of a total of US\$325,000 of Copperstone related liabilities and if these liabilities exceed the estimated amount then the additional amounts would be paid equally by CDC and the Corporation.
+These liabilities were previously recorded by the Corporation as at December 31, 2000 and as at December 31, 2003 all of these liabilities have either been paid or settled;

-- (a) assumption of a total of US\$325,000 of Copperstone related liabilities.
-These liabilities were previously recorded by the Corporation as at December 31, 2000; - (b) assumption of an estimated CDC payroll tax liability of up to US\$180,000 that may arise.
-If these liabilities exceed the estimated amount, then additional amounts will be paid equally by CDC and the Corporation; - (c) US\$345,000 payable to CDC and or its principal on or before July 31, 2002; - (d) A net smelter royalty of three percent from the first 50,000 tons of mineralized material extracted from the D-Zone, subsequent to repayment of the Brascan Loan; and, - (e) US\$70,000 from initial proceeds from extraction of mineralized materials from the D-Zone, following preferential repayment of the Brascan Loan.
+- (b) assumption of an estimated CDC payroll tax liability of up to US\$180,000 that may arise.
+If these liabilities exceed the estimated amount, then the additional amounts would be paid equally by CDC and the Corporation; - (c) US\$345,000 payable to CDC and or its principal on or before July 31, 2002; - (d) A net smelter royalty of three percent paid to CDC from the first 50,000 tons of mineralized material extracted from the D-Zone, subsequent to repayment of the Brascan Loan; and, - (e) US\$70,000 from initial proceeds from extraction of mineralized materials from the D-Zone, following repayment of the Brascan Loan.